Computer Automation

 In 1973, the LSI-1 was announced, a single board low-cost 16-bit computer.
 To achieve the ambitious goals, the company ventured into development of full-custom LSI chips: a 4-bit slice arithmetic logic unit and 3-chip control unit.
 The control unit was based on programmable logic arrays (PLA).
 The control unit PLA transformed the machine instructions and events into series of microinstructions to operate the ALU and related functions.
 The concept was conceived by Ken Gorman and was designed by Gorman and Roy Blacksher.
 Although the design was proven in the lab using first iteration chips, a disastrous processing error by chip foundry National Semiconductor during a bug-fix iteration caused a six-month schedule slip from which the project could not recover.
 Therefore, the LSI-1 never entered the marketplace.
 Gorman subsequently became manager of the Processor Development Department and oversaw computer processor engineering through 1975.
 For one project, Gorman worked with AMD in the conceptualization of the Am2900 4-bit slice chip that was employed in Computer Automation's high-end processors and gained widespread acceptance in the marketplace.

-The LSI-1 was superseded by the LSI-2 which implemented the same architecture using standard TTL logic.
-The LSI-2 comprised a single full card with two piggyback half cards, on the lefthand side viewed from the back was the card containing the microcode in fuse link bipolar PROMs, on the right the options card with the bootstrap Proms and serial interface for current loop teletype or RS-232 device.
+The LSI-1 was superseded by the deceptively-named LSI-2 which implemented the same architecture using MSI TTL logic and four 74181 ALU chips.
+The LSI-2 comprised a single full card with two piggyback half cards, on the lefthand side viewed from the back was the card containing the microcode in fuse link bipolar PROMs, on the right the options card with the bootstrap PROMs and serial interface for current loop teletype or RS-232 device.
 There were a couple of speed options of processor available, the 2/10 with a 10 MHz clock and 2/20 with a 20 MHz clock.
 Another option was the 2/60 which used different microcode on the half card to support an enhanced instruction set used uniquely by Computer Automation’s SyFa (System For access) data processing systems.
-There were two types of console available, the operator's console which merely had enough functionality to enable an operator to boot the system, and a programmer’s console which would enable data entry for bootstrap routines, etc. Memory options included magnetic core of between 4 and 16k and later semiconductor memory of up to 32k in a variety of formats, full card and half card.
-Memory banking where blocks of memory could be switched in or out to a degree bypassed the restrictions of a 16 bit address bus.
+There were two types of console available, the operator's console which merely had enough functionality to enable an operator to boot the system, and a programmer’s console which would enable data entry for bootstrap routines, etc. Memory options included magnetic core of between 4 and 16K and later semiconductor memory of up to 32K in a variety of formats, full card and half card.
+Bank switching, where blocks of memory could be switched in or out, to a degree bypassed the restrictions of a 16-bit address bus.
 The format for input/output devices remained the same as the Alpha 8 and Alpha 16 products, therefore many of the I/O devices for the earlier product could still be used.
 However, the LSI 2 had a different dual-card hard disk controller and a number of different options for half-card floppy controllers.
 The chassis available had five slots with internal PSU or nine slots with external PSU.